mybatis/mybatis-dynamic-sql/src/site/markdown/docs/kotlinMyBatis3.md

 record properties `id` and `fullName` respectively.

 ## General Insert Statement
+### Two-Step Method
 General insert statements are constructed as shown on the Kotlin overview page.
-This method creates an `GeneralInsertStatementProvider`  that can be executed with a MyBatis3 mapper method.
+This method creates a `GeneralInsertStatementProvider`  that can be executed with a MyBatis3 mapper method.
 MyBatis3 mappers should declare a `generalInsert` method as follows:

 ```kotlin